ncase/anxiety/scenes/act1.md

 n: PROTECT YOUR HUMAN

 n: FROM THE WORLD.
 FROM OTHER PEOPLE.
-FROM THEMSELVES.
+FROM THEMSELF.

 n: GOOD LUCK